Love marriage

-A love marriage is one which is driven solely by the couple, with or without consent of their parents, as opposed to arranged marriage.
+A love marriage is one which is driven solely by the couple, with or without the consent of their parents, as opposed to arranged marriage.
 While there is no clear definition of love marriage, the term was in common use globally during the Victorian era.
 It is still used in the Commonwealth countries of India, Pakistan, Bangladesh and Sri Lanka, as well as Nepal and Egypt.

 In Europe

 According to the American historian Stephanie Coontz, marriages between Anglo-Saxons were organised to establish peace and trading relationships.
 She writes that in the 11th century, marriages were organised on the basis of securing economic advantages or political ties, and the wishes of the couples were not considered important.
 The bride was especially expected to defer to her father's wishes.
-Coontz has argued that while love marriages were not universal, marriages based on love and personal commitments started to emerge as early as the 14th century and really began to flower in the 1700s.
+Coontz has argued that while love marriages were not universal, marriages based on love and personal commitments started to emerge as early as the 14th century and really began to flower in the 18th century.

 In 1140, Decretum Gratiani was written by Gratian.
 It made consent of the couple a requirement for marriage.
 The book became the foundation of the policy of the Christian Church on marriage.

 The 1840 marriage of Queen Victoria and Prince Albert made love marriage more acceptable in the minds of the British public in the Victoria era, and love marriages were on the rise.